 - 1. Using the alignment posts, place the battery on the palm-rest and keyboard assembly. - 2.
-Replace the five screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 3.
-Connect the battery cable to the system board. - 4.
-Adhere the tape that secures the battery cable to the system board.
+Replace the two screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 3.
+Tighten the captive screw that secures the battery to the palm-rest and keyboard assembly. - 4.
+Connect the battery cable to the system board.